codatio/codat-docs/docs/enterprise/tech-implementation/consent/overview.md

 Authorization is a key part of any Codat solution - every Company must authorize access to their data before you can pull that data.
 A frictionless and reassuring auth flow is essential for accessing your SMB customers' data.

-This solution's primary purpose is to streamline customer consent processes, specifically related to sharing various data types, including accounting, banking, and commerce data.
+This solution's primary purpose is to streamline customer consent processes specifically related to sharing various data types, including accounting, banking, and commerce data.
 You will aim to create a modular framework that can be applied across different banking functions and user experiences, such as onboarding and loan applications.

 ## Overview